 A. public input and drafting principles

 KHRC solicited comments on its website and in broadcast emails.
-The official public hearing was held virtually on September 7, 2022, at 10:30am CDT.
+The official public hearing was held virtually on (update).

 In addition to considering input from interested parties, the following principles guided KHRC in completing the QAP: